Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The use of too much incorrectly treated RO water can result in Redox stress, although the flip side is attempting to make up for neglect in adding positive mineral ions too quickly which also can add stress (both are similar to rapid pH changes).

-Another chemistry stressor is oxidative stress from un-treated tap water or too high of a Redox reading (constantly over 300mV).
+Another chemistry stressor is oxidative stress often from un-treated tap water or a too high/unbalanced Redox reading (best measured via relative hydrogen/rH).

-Any of these before mentioned Redox can lead to a Columnaris infection that can then lead to a case of Columnaris induced fin rot (which is often a much more difficult to treat fin rot when compared to a minor cases of simply ragged fins).
+Any of these before mentioned stressors can lead to a Columnaris infection that can then in turn lead to a case of Columnaris induced fin rot (which is often a much more difficult to treat fin rot when compared to a minor cases of simply ragged fins).

 Further Reference: Importance of Aquarium Redox